Skip to main content

 Every few years, there’s a wellness trend that seems to take over like wildfire, spreading from niche health markets to mainstream culture.
 From granola to the vegan diet, Epsom salt baths to apple cider vinegar, we are always on the quest for natural solutions to help us feel better, look younger, sleep more soundly, and so on.
 A few years ago, bone broth entered the scene as a nutritional superfood with purported benefits spanning the gamut from making skin look younger to burning body fat.

-Though the clamor surrounding bone broth has quieted from a roaring boil to a more tempered simmer, it’s still a touted health elixir favorited by many athletes and wellness fans.
+Though the clamor surrounding bone broth has quieted from a roaring boil to a more tempered simmer, it’s still a touted health elixir favorite of many athletes and wellness fans.
 Whether you have yet to sip your first cup of bone broth or it’s been a while since you added it to your grocery list and you’re wondering if bone broth lives up to the hype, keep reading to learn more about the benefits of bone broth.

-Pexels / Bluebird Provisions
+Bluebird Provisions / Pexels

 Although it may be a somewhat recent fad, bone broth has actually been prepared and consumed for thousands of years.
 Bone broth is a nutritious stock made by simmering the bones of animals such as cows, chickens, fish, pigs, bison, and turkeys, along with spices, herbs, and vegetables.
 Animal hooves, tendons, beaks, and other connective tissues may also be used.
 The extensive simmering process brings out the minerals, amino acids, vitamins, and healthy fats stored in the bones and connective tissues, creating a nutrient-dense broth.
 Bone broth may be used as a stock for other soups, consumed as a liquid broth as is, or turned into a health drink.